-WHILE many Americans are trying to rebuild their financial buffers through various sources of income, a rapid adjustment of the federal funds rate (FFR) has vanished their hope to recover (back to prepandemic times).
+While many Americans are trying to rebuild their financial buffers through various sources of income, a rapid adjustment of the federal funds rate (FFR) has vanished their hope to recover (back to prepandemic times).

-The US Federal Reserve (Fed) has not only failed to contain the inflationary pressure, with inflation coming down to 8.5% only in July despite the easing of the pump price resulting from lower West Texas Intermediate crude oil price as well as from commodities.
+The US Federal Reserve (Fed) has not only failed to contain the inflationary pressure - with inflation coming down to 8.5% only in July - despite the easing of the pump price resulting from lower West Texas Intermediate (WT) crude oil price as well as from commodities.

-At the same time, the FFR rate hikes have also "exported" inflationary pressures to countries such as Malaysia, with the strengthening of the dollar vis-à-vis the local currencies concerned such as the ringgit while threatening the servicing capability of countries with dollar-denominated debt as in Latin America (evoking memories of the notorious impact of the infamous Volcker shock in that region).
+At the same time, the FFR rate hikes have also "exported" inflationary pressures to countries like Malaysia - with the strengthening of the dollar vis-à-vis the local currencies concerned like the RM whilst threatening the servicing capability of countries with USD denominated debt like in Latin America (evoking memories of the notorious impact of the infamous Volcker shock in that region).

-It would seem that included in the inflationary pressures is the "exporting" of recessionary pressures too, with the US experiencing a technical recession from the first two consecutive quarters of this year.
+It would seem that included in the inflationary pressures is the "exporting" of recessionary pressures too - with the US experiencing a technical recession from the first two consecutive quarters of this year.